adammurdoch/java-peg-tools/README.md

 ### Issues

 - A keyword should not be treated as an identifier
+- Highlight literals differently
-- Highlight literals, `this` keyword
+- Highlight `this` keyword
+- Highlight constructor name as an identifier, is currently 'other'
 - Duplicate modifiers on class, interface, field, constructor, method declarations.
 - Abstract methods
 - Static methods on interfaces, interface method modifiers